 Former Heavyweight Champion Gene Tunney did like his successor Rocky Marciano: he retired unbeaten as champion and never came back.
-Lennox Lewis also retired as champion, but he lost (and regained) his title in the ring, then called it quits afterward.
+Lennox Lewis also retired as champion, but he lost (and regained) his title in the ring, and then called it quits afterwards.
 Joe Louis was forced to come back for financial reasons, wasn’t the same, then got beaten by Ezzard Charles and brutalized by the Rock, then finally called it a day.
-Tunney beat the great Dempsey twice, had a soft defense in Tom Heeney, then abruptly retired at age 31.
+Tunney beat the great Dempsey twice, had a soft defense in Tom Heeney, and then abruptly retired at age 31.
 If he wasn’t still at his peak, he was very close.

 It can be easily understood that he wanted to retain his faculties by retiring as a young man, and he also had a substantial fortune for those times.
 He was (like Marciano) decisive and never seriously entertained a comeback, but what if he never retired?
 Could he have had a long and glorious reign had he continued his career?
 In fact, in the eyes of many fans, his brief reign and early exit might actually diminish his legacy.
 Bearing all this in mind, we must ask ourselves: what if Gene Tunney kept fighting into his mid-thirties like the others, and how would this have affected his historical reputation?

 The Heavyweight Division that existed between the reigns of Gene Tunney (1926-1928) and Joe Louis (1937-1949) was colorful, produced good copy, yet was ultimately unspectacular.
-From 1930-1937, there were five men who held the Heavyweight Championship, and none held onto the title for more than two years.
+From 1930-1937, five men held the Heavyweight Championship, and none held onto the title for more than two years.
 It seemed as if boxing’s marquee division was not in the surest of hands.
-On one hand, the champions of that era are not at fault because they came before the great Joe Louis and after Tunney, but on the other, their ring exploits didn’t live up to the standards of their fistic forefathers or later, their successors.
+On the one hand, the champions of that era are not at fault because they came before the great Joe Louis and after Tunney, but on the other, their ring exploits didn’t live up to the standards of their fistic forefathers or, later, their successors.

 Of the men that reigned as champion during this “Interregnum” between Tunney and Louis, one of the best was the crafty sharpshooter Max Schmeling, who, in 1930, won the title in a somewhat ignominious manner by beating Jack Sharkey on a foul.
-Herr Maxie got hit below the belt, could not continue, and was awarded the Heavyweight Championship on technicality.
-He held the title for two years, and then then ironically lost it controversially to Sharkey in a fight that most observers had him winning.
+Herr Maxie got hit below the belt, could not continue, and was awarded the Heavyweight Championship on a technicality.
+He held the title for two years and then ironically lost it controversially to Sharkey in a fight that most observers had him winning.
 Schmeling’s somewhat elevated status today is mainly based upon his savage knockout of a young and still relatively green Joe Louis in 1936.
 Following his win in 1932 over Schmeling, the enigmatic Sharkey then lost the championship to Primo Carnera.
-The “Ambling Alp” was a game, but limited circus strongman turned fighter (who is widely believed to have been mob-controlled), a fact which further sullied the division’s reputation.
+The “Ambling Alp” was a game but limited circus strongman turned fighter (who is widely believed to have been mob-controlled), a fact which further sullied the division’s reputation.
 Carnera lost the title to the inconsistent (but incredibly dangerous when properly motivated) Max Baer, who himself only held the belt for a year, losing it famously to the Cinderella Man, James J. Braddock.
-Baer had one of the most lethal right hands in the history of boxing, but never truly lived up to his potential.
+Baer had one of the most lethal right hands in the history of boxing but never truly lived up to his potential.
 The man who beat him, Braddock, was champion for two years, with zero defenses of his title.
 He was knocked out brutally by Joe Louis in 1937.